|

 to open up a dry cleaning store that would then expand into a chain

-of stores; he boasted about the return on investment for a partner: "It's
+of stores; he boasted about the return on investment for a potential

 seem to interest a soul...There's money in it. there's a future.
 There's